+The Group's legal organisation is presented below.

-The Group has set up a sales network in the areas of Europe/Middle East, Latin America, North America and Asia-Pacific.
-These last two areas were the focus of particular investments between 2012 and 2014: strengthening of the local marketing and sales teams, conclusion of distribution agreements and a significant presence at medical conferences.
-In each country, the Group examines the possible options: direct sales approach with sales personnel employed by the Group, direct approach using a commission-based local agent (these two approaches can be combined), or an indirect distribution approach, selling to the distributor after the latter has obtained an order from the end customer.
-It adopts the approach that is best suited to the size and context of the particular market.
-In the 2016 financial year as well, around 75% of sales have been made directly by the Group's sales teams, and 25% through its network of distributors.
-Likewise, 50% of sales, i.e. €15.4 million, were denominated in euros and 50%, i.e. the equivalent of 15.4 million dollars, were denominated in US dollars (for sales realised in the United States) or Canadian dollars (for sales realised in Canada).
+In the 2017 financial year as well, around 75% of sales have been made directly by the Group's sales teams, and 25% through its network of distributors.
+Likewise, 61% of sales, i.e. €22.5 million, were denominated in euros and 39%, i.e. the equivalent of €14.6 million, were denominated in US dollars (for sales realised in the United States) or Canadian dollars (for sales realised in Canada).